-As homeschoolers, however, these issues become unique to our situation.
+As a homeschooler, however, these issues become unique to your situation.
 These common struggles can be intensified with the extra responsibilities of homeschooling.

-The main problem: Many homeschoolers don’t feel comfortable admitting that they are trying to deal with these types of struggles.
-They don’t want to admit that they aren’t perfect.
-Or they feel like they will no longer be able to homeschool their kids if anyone finds out.
-Or others will judge them and make them feel even more like they aren’t enough.
-Or “I should just be able to deal with this!
+The main problem: You might not feel comfortable admitting that you're trying to deal with these types of struggles.
+You don't want to admit that you aren't perfect.
+Or maybe you worry that you won't be able to homeschool your kids if anyone finds out about your imperfections?
+Or that others will judge and make you feel even more like you aren't enough?
+Or "I should just be able to deal with this!
 Everyone else is fine!
-Why can’t I get my act together?”
+Why can't I get my act together?".
 Sound familiar?

 Why Talking About & Dealing with Homeschool Struggles Is Important

-First, I believe it is important to break the stigma of homeschool struggles.
-We have to talk about it to help ourselves acknowledge, understand, and overcome.
+First, it's important to break the stigma of homeschool struggles.
+Talking about it to help you acknowledge, understand, and overcome.

 It's like in Harry Potter.
 Witches and wizards were terrified of saying the name "Voldemort".
 Frantic whispers of "He-Who-Must-Not-Be-Named" could often be heard in the wizarding world.
 There was a misconceived notion that saying the word would add power to the name and, therefore, the evil wizard.

 In the homeschooling world, frantic whispers of struggles can often be heard.
-“Overwhelm”, “anxious”, and “depressed” are omitted because we can’t let others know of our struggles.
-Won’t that just add to their powers?
-Isn’t it better to just walk around and act like nothing is wrong, while our homeschool life is miserable?
+"Overwhelm", "anxious", and "depressed" are omitted because you can't let others know of your struggles.
+Won't that just add to their powers?
+Isn't it better to just walk around and act like nothing is wrong, while your homeschool life is miserable?

 Ignoring the problem won't make it go away.
 Sure, the old advice of "fake it 'til you make it" can help in certain situations.
 But, only for so long if nothing substantial is done to address and solve the underlying problems.

-It’s time that we let go of the fears of homeschool struggles.
-It’s time that we stand together as a homeschool community and build each other up with our own unique strengths.
+It's time that we let go of the fear of acknowledging our homeschool struggles.
+It's time that we stand together as a homeschool community and build each other up with our own unique strengths.

 The forces of good always defeat evil, right?
 Do those good forces do it on their own?
 No!
-They combine powers to wipe out all that is negative and bad.
+They combine powers to wipe out all that's negative and bad.

 We Shall Overcome Homeschool Struggles